podstudio/psblog/source/blog/2014-02-20-angular-swagger-jacking.html.markdown

   </div>
 ~~~~

 This method is actually pretty easy.
-We just need to inject the `$http` provider into our directive and make the call, being to use the correct scope attribtues where needed:
+We just need to inject the `$http` provider into our directive and make the call, being sure to use the correct scope attributes where needed:

 ~~~~ ruby
   scope.testCall = function() {